 There are two common setups:

 A typical chain runs: noise gate, drive, amp sim (with its cab off), IR loader, then EQ and reverb.
-For the full workflow, see how to use amp sims.
+For the full workflow, see how to use amp sims, and once the signal flow is set you can dial in amp sim tones around your chosen IR.

 Tips for choosing and using IRs

-• Match the IR to the genre.
-A tight, mid-forward IR suits metal; a smoother one suits blues and classic rock.
+- Match the IR to the genre.
+A tight, mid-forward IR suits a metal guitar tone; a smoother one suits blues and classic rock.

 IRs beyond guitar cabs